assem2002/ExpediaWebsite/README.md

 # What This Project About (Expect Nothing Wow !)
-It's a console program similiar to Expedia website for reserving a whole itinerary that include flights, hotels, cars and more.
+It's a console program similar to Expedia website for reserving a whole itinerary that includes flights, hotels, cars and more.

-This project is meant to be an implementaion on my knowledge about the OOP paradigm in my journey of learning about it from [Dr.mostafa Saad course](https://www.udemy.com/course/cpp-4skills/) specially the runtime polymorphism concept, So I tried hard to make the code generic as possible for future feature adding by following the interfaces made (you can check the UML for more explaination)
+This project is meant to be an implementaion on my knowledge about the OOP paradigm in my journey of learning OOP concepts from [Dr.mostafa Saad's course](https://www.udemy.com/course/cpp-4skills/) it's foucsed on the runtime polymorphism concept, So I tried hard to make the code generic as possible for future feature adding by following the interfaces made (you can check the UML for more explaination)

 # UML Diagram (Check The [PDF](https://github.com/assem2002/ExpediaWebsite/blob/1f293ea77a948186e68d2fc821433d8f7bfa95b5/UML%20Digram%20PDF.pdf))
-Check out the UML diagram for clearer understanding to the nature of my OO design.
+Check out the UML diagram for clearer understanding of the nature to my OO design.

 ![image](https://github.com/assem2002/ExpediaWebsite/blob/e306ea0004271229860f5e637515234403c43abd/UML%20Digram.png)